FctsFxns/schultzen-web/_works/aixopluc.md

 ---
 title: Aixopluc
 categories: Performance Instalation
-intro: A performative lecture about intimacy and safe spaces for women in prison
+intro: A performance about intimacy and safe spaces for women in prison within Walls of Breath, from inside out
 featured_image: /media/images/Aixopluc0.jpg

 published: true